aiven/devportal/docs/products/flink/howto/slack-connector.rst

 With Aiven's Slack Connector for Apache Flink®, you can create sink tables in your Flink application and set up statements to send alerts and notifications to your designated Slack channel.
 This allows for real-time monitoring and tracking of your Flink job progress and any potential issues that may arise.

-You can access the open-source Slack connect for Apache Flink on Aiven's GitHub repository at `slack-connector-for-apache-flink <https://github.com/aiven/slack-connector-for-apache-flink>`_.
+You can access the open-source Slack connect for Apache Flink on Aiven's GitHub repository at `Slack Connector for Apache Flink® <https://github.com/aiven/slack-connector-for-apache-flink>`_.

 .. note::
     Before using Slack connector with your Flink application, ensure that you have the `Channel ID` and `token value` for the Slack connector.